-Positronium is a bound state of an electron e with a positron \bar{e} , its antiparticle.
+Positronium is a bound state of an electron e with a positron \bar{e} , its antiparticle with mass m_e and charge +e.
 How big is positronium?

-To address this question we could work very hard and solve the positronium Hamiltonian.
-Or we could be lazy and observe that the hydrogen atom radius is inversely proportional to the reduced electron-proton mass, so the positronium radius should be inversely proportional to the reduced electron-positron mass: $\mu{\text{pos.}} = m_e m{\bar{e}}/(m_e + m{\bar{e}}) = \frac{1}{2} m_e$ since the electron and positron have equal masses $m_e = m{\bar{e}}$.
+To address this question we could work very hard and solve the Schrödinger equation for positronium.
+This is identical to the Schrödinger equation for the hydrogen atom, except for replacing the hydrogen atom reduced mass $m_e M_p/(m_e + M_p) \simeq m_e$ by the positronium reduced mass $m_e m_e/(m_e + m_e) = \frac{1}{2}m_e$.
+Or we could be lazy and observe that the hydrogen atom radius is inversely proportional to the reduced electron-proton mass, so the positronium radius should be inversely proportional to the reduced electron-positron mass $m_e/2$.
 Since the reduced electron-proton mass is effectively the electron mass, the positronium atom is approximately twice as large as the hydrogen atom.

-In a semiconductor it is possible to excite an electron from an almost filled (valence) band into an almost empty (conduction) band.
-This leaves a 'hole' behind in the valence band.
+In a semiconductor it is possible to excite an electron (charge -e) from an almost filled (valence) band into an almost empty (conduction) band.
+This leaves a 'hole' of charge +e behind in the valence band.
 The positively charged hole in the valence band interacts with the excited electron in the conduction band through a reduced Coulomb interaction: $V(r) = -e^2/\epsilon r$.
 The strength of the interaction is reduced by screening effects which are swept into a phenomenological dielectric constant ε .
 In addition, the effective masses m_e^ of the excited electron and the left-behind hole m_h^ are modified from the free-space electron mass values by many-particle effects.